The Reluctant Dragon (short story): Legacy

 The story served as the key element to the 1941 feature film with the same name, from Walt Disney Productions.
 The story has also been set to music as a children's operetta by John Rutter, with words by David Grant.
 In 1960, it was presented as a live-action episode starring John Raitt as St. George, on the television anthology The Shirley Temple Show.
 On 21 March 1968, Burr Tillstrom and Kukla, Fran and Ollie starred in a puppet version on NBC.
 In 1965, Hanna-Barbera Records produced one of the first children's album versions of the story, featuring cartoon characters Touché Turtle and Dum-Dum, giving the tale a modern allegory about prejudice.
 In 1970–1971, it formed part of the anthology television program The Reluctant Dragon & Mr. Toad Show.
 In 1987, Cosgrove Hall Films adapted it for Thames ITV.
 In 2004, Candlewick Press published the story as a picture book, with dozens of illustrations by Inga Moore.
 In 2008, Tony DiTerlizzi wrote Kenny & the Dragon as a tribute to Grahame's story, including naming the two heroes Kenneth and Grahame.
+The Mexican animated film franchise Leyendas uses multiple elements from the book.